Jaane Tu... Ya Jaane Na: Casting

 Aamir Khan's nephew Imran Khan was cast as the lead, Jai, marking his acting debut.
 Genelia D'Souza was cast as the other lead, Aditi.
 It marks Genelia's comeback to Hindi films after a long hiatus.

 Smita Patil and Raj Babbar's son Prateik Babbar was cast as Aditi's brother, Amit marking his acting debut too.
 Nirav Mehta, Alishka Varde, Karan Makhija and Sugandha Garg were cast as Jai and Aditi's friends.
 Manjari Fadnis was cast as Jai's girlfriend in her third Hindi film, while Ayaz Khan was cast as Aditi's fiancé.
 Ratna Pathak Shah and Naseeruddin Shah were cast as Jai's parents.
 While, Murali Sharma, Paresh Rawal, Sohail Khan and Arbaaz Khan were cast in other prominent roles.
-Shakun Batra was cast as Pappu, in his acting debut.
+Assistant director Shakun Batra was cast as Nilesh "Pappu" Pandit in his only acting role to credit; he would later make his screenwriting and directorial debut with Imran-starrer Ek Main Aur Ekk Tu (2012).